Essex County Sex Crime Lawyer

 - A victim whom the defendant knew, “was physically helpless or incapacitated, intellectually or mentally incapacitated, or had a mental disease or defect.”

-Schedule a Free Consultation With Defense Lawyer Scott Gorman
+Schedule a Free Consultation With Essex County Sex Crime Lawyer Scott Gorman

 If you have been charged with sexual assault, aggravated sexual assault or any other sex-related criminal offense in New Jersey, you need experienced legal representation.
-To discuss your case with defense lawyer Scott Gorman, please call (201) 489-9199 or submit your information online now.
+To discuss your case with Essex County sex crime lawyer Scott Gorman, please call (201) 489-9199 or submit your information online now.
+We have offices in Essex County and Morristown.